The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 Be advised in reference to the signal 13.
 It says, call reported that his partner got shot.
 No description of the suspect.
 No further.
 Be advised.
 It came in with a name.
 It said “off-duty.”

-University of Maryland call – 4:39pm
+University of Maryland call – about 4:39pm

-One and a half minutes after the dispatcher announced the signal 13, she announced that Bomenka was headed to University of Maryland (UM) Shock Trauma, about a mile away: “Central city dispatch to the University of Maryland… At trauma, be advised, I’m going to have an officer enroute to the location… We’re gonna need to start shutting down some streets for the medic.”
+Almost two minutes after the dispatcher announced the signal 13, she announced that Bomenka was headed to University of Maryland (UM) Shock Trauma, about a mile away: “Central city dispatch to the University of Maryland… At trauma, be advised, I’m going to have an officer enroute to the location… We’re gonna need to start shutting down some streets for the medic.”

 First responders – 4:38pm-4:40pm (unclear)